 joining the Tasteful Landscape community, a group of people who love

 edible landscaping as much as you do.
-All you have to do is fill out the

-What would you like to read now?
+Now that you've looked at the edible flowers list, what would you like to read now?
 Here are some suggestions:

 Flower Garden Ideas - List of Annual Flowers